Human rights and labour practices

 Corporate customers

-Sampo Group has integrated sustainability considerations into underwriting standards and customer due diligence process for corporate customers.
-The frameworks are based on the UN Global Compact principles and cover, for example, human and labour rights.
-To assess whether corporate customers respect the principles of the Global Compact, Sampo Group utilises research by external service providers.
+To manage the above-mentioned risks Sampo Group has integrated sustainability considerations into its underwriting standards and customer due diligence processes for corporate customers.
+The practices are based on the UN Global Compact principles and cover, for example, human and labour rights.
+Sampo Group conducts norm-based screening of corporate customers against international norms and standards using external service provider.
+In addition to norm-based screening, Sampo Group applies sector-based screening.

-Most of Sampo Group’s whistleblowing channels are externally available for customers to report possible incidents.
-In addition, Sampo Group has means to have continuous dialogues with corporate customers, for example, during virtual and face-to-face meetings and events.
+Sampo Group’s whistleblowing channels are externally available for corporate customers to report possible incidents.
+In addition, the Group has means to have continuous dialogue with customers, for example, during virtual and face-to-face meetings and events.

 All customers